-- Keeping the ACER website up to date as a user-friendly and easily accessible platform providing quality content. - Creating new webpages in high level priority areas such as the Green Deal including ACER's contributions. - Maximising the impact of what ACER does and build connections and multipliers by expanding social media activity. - Distributing news and mass mailing alerts as well as communicating in new formats such as podcasts and data visualisation or expanding use of tools like webinars.
+- Ensuring the ACER website, as our main communication tool, is well funded and up to date as a user-friendly and easily accessible platform providing quality content. - Creating new webpages in high level priority areas such as Cybersecurity or the High Energy Prices, including ACER's contributions. - Maximising the impact of what ACER does and build connections and multipliers by expanding social media activity. - Distributing news and mass mailing alerts as well as communicating in new formats such as podcasts and data visualisation or expanding use of tools like webinars.